 Hire local authentic tour guides versus signing up for commercial excursions.

-Be peaceful upon arrival, read: not a drunk party animal.
+Be peaceful upon arrival, read: not a drunken party animal.
 Learn the social etiquette and mores of the locale you are visiting so you can adapt and adopt their cues.
-You’ll also find folks more welcoming and receptive to help you if you are gentle and respectful– regardless of any language barrier.
+You’ll also find folks more welcoming and receptive to help you if you are polite, gentle and respectful– regardless of any language barrier.
 A smile, curiosity and kindness go a long way.

 Interact in a way you’d behave in your home, your country.